-Connected Fitness Product revenue consists of sales of our Bike and Tread and related accessories, delivery and installation services, and extended warranty agreements.
-Connected Fitness Product revenue is recognized at the time of delivery and is recorded net of returns and discounts and third-party financing program fees.
+Connected Fitness Product revenue consists of sales of our portfolio of Connected Fitness Products and related accessories, delivery and installation services, branded apparel, and extended warranty agreements.
+Connected Fitness Product revenue is recognized at the time of delivery, except for extended warranty revenue which is recognized over the warranty period, and is recorded net of returns and discounts and third-party financing program fees, when applicable.